museomix/museomix.org/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 = Imp.
 Notes =
 * All CSV files should be should be strictly UTF-8 CSV format.
 Now this can be handled by plugin.
-* All wordpress supported languages can imported with csv format as UTF-8 without BOM (See FAQ for instructions).
+* All WordPress supported languages can imported with csv format as UTF-8 without BOM (See FAQ for instructions).
 * User import option is disabled for multi site mode.
 * To Schedule posts for publishing provide future date and time in date column in CSV File.

 Featured Image Support
-Your wordpress theme should support featured image.
+Your WordPress theme should support featured image.
 If not, please add the following code to where you need to display E.g. wp-contents/themes/header.php
 `<?php add_theme_support( 'post-thumbnails' ); ?>`

 Also you can follow the instructions as given here